 • A level of professional, mutual support and friendship can benefit you if you can maintain a healthy distance.

-By examining some of your boss's mood swing triggers, you'll likely have many more moments of a sea of calm - and fewer of the wild 'n wacky.
+By examining some of your boss's mood swing triggers, you'll likely have many more moments of calm - and fewer of the wild 'n wacky.
 Here's to smooth sailing.